rumbledethumps/cbm2usb/README.md

 The code in `src` is a series of iterations showing how to read a keyboard martix without diodes.
 The final iteration is proper and good.

-The code in `tinyusb_kb` is a quick hack of an example from the TinyUSB library.
-The 10ms rate limiting logic is from there.
-That's fine for typing, but some systems can update every 1ms if we were to let them.
+The code in `tinyusb_kb` is boilerplate from the TinyUSB library.
+It's configured for 125 reports/second.
+MiSTer fast polling won't improve this.
+Yet.
+Someone just needs to do the work and testing.

 Drawings for 3D printing are in the `sch` folder.